 Different designs for different uses

 There are a lot of uses and a lot of situations where a kayak is in its own element, from the most docile and relaxing ones to the most strenuous and physically demanding sports that we could imagine.
+Are you going fishing?
+Check out our review of the top fishing kayak to give you more choices.

 It was initially developed and used by hunters in the subarctic regions of the world, the Inuit, Yupik and Aleut people being the first documented indigenous tribes to use them.
 Because of their slim and narrow profile, they were found to be easy to control, agile on the water surface and capable of traversing long stretches of water without much effort.